 - Related HOWTOs

-There are five views of the People section.
-When you click on "People" in the top of your control panel, the section will open in list view.
+There are five views you can use in the People section.
+When you click on People at the top of your control panel, the section will open in list view.

 - List view: Displays abbreviated profile overviews in list format.
 Can display everyone in your database or filter results using list view.